Diabetes - type 1Type 1 diabetes; Insulin-dependent diabetes; Juvenile diabetes; Diabetes mellitus type 1

 - In rare and worst cases, coma, seizure, and death

-[For information on preventing hypoglycemia or managing an attack, see Home Management section of this report.]
+[For information on preventing hypoglycemia or managing an attack, see the Home Management section of this report.]

 Heart Disease and Stroke